mozilla-services/socorro/docs/service/webapp.rst

 First start a ``bash`` shell with service ports::

-  $ docker-compose run --service-ports webapp shell
+  $ docker compose run --service-ports webapp shell

 Then compile the static assets::